obo-spi/react-context-oidc/doc/API.md

 ## withOidcUser

-A Hoc tha inject the oidc User
+A Hoc that inject the oidc User

 Usage :